ibm-cloud-docs/sap/sap-terraform-nw-abap-ha-szmz-overview.md

 A VPC is a public cloud offering that an enterprise uses to establish its own private cloud-like computing environment on shared [public cloud](https://www.ibm.com/cloud){: external} infrastructure.
 VPCs give an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.

 Imagine that a cloud provider’s infrastructure is a residential apartment building and multiple families live inside.
-Being a public cloud tenant is akin to sharing an apartment with a few roommates.
+A public cloud tenant is a kind of sharing an apartment with a few roommates.
 In contrast, having a VPC is like having your own private condominium; no one else has the key, and no one can enter the space without your permission.

 A VPC’s logical isolation is implemented by using virtual network functions and security features that give an enterprise customer granular control over which IP addresses or applications can access particular resources.
 It is analogous to the “friends-only” or “public/private” controls on social media accounts used to restrict who can or can’t see your otherwise public posts.